URL Encoding Explained: When and How to Encode

 • Validate After Decoding: After decoding, validate the data to ensure it matches expected format and prevent injection attacks.

 Security Tip: Always validate and sanitize decoded URL parameters on the server side.
 URL encoding is not encryption—it's just formatting.
 Never trust client-provided data without validation.
+If decoded params contain JSON blobs, run them through JSON Validator before parsing in production code.

 Conclusion